fac-15/CCSM_ToDo2/README.md

 <img src="https://media.giphy.com/media/n6xe7RntgjFyo/giphy.gif" width="200">.

 - All **git** stuff went pretty smoothly!
+- In our first week project we didn't pair very well, and ending up splitting up into teams.
+This time we were all sharing what we were doing better, and just working better as a team really!
 - Even though we could definitely have initially written more tests/covered more edge cases, we wrote **failing tests** that we then got to **pass**.
 - Sweet **CSS**.